HenriqueFSouza/code-burguer-interface/README.md

 The admin can create products, add images, and edit them for sale or change some details

 🧾 List of Categories and Products for the users:
-The user can add products easely to the cart by the products list
+The user can easily add products to the cart by the products list

 📝 Cart page:
-This page allows the user remove or increase the product befero sending the order
+This page allows the user to remove or increase the product before sending the order

 ## 📁 Page(s)

-- **/: Home page with categries list and products on sale lest.
+- **/: Home page with categories list and products on sale least.
-- **/produtos: Page with all the products separeted by a navbar categories menu
+- **/produtos: Page with all the products separated by a navbar categories menu
-- **/carrinho: Cart page where the user can edit its order before sending
+- **/carrinho: Cart page where the user can edit their order before sending
-- **/login & **/cadatro: Pages where users can login into the application or create a new account
+- **/login & **/cadastro: Pages where users can log into the application or create a new account

 ## :closed_book: How to use it?